Skip to Content

 Beyond adjusting workload Requests, CloudPilot AI also supports adjusting Limits.
 Limit adjustments are more serious because they directly impact Pod stability and cluster-level resource allocation.
 To give you finer control, CloudPilot AI allows you to configure how Limits should behave through the AutoscalingPolicy.

-We currently support three LimitPolicy modes:
+We currently support four LimitPolicy modes:

 • Remove all Limits